davebenson/doom4-walkthrough/README.md

 ## Mission 5: Activating the Drones
-Use Argent Cell #2 and the Health Station if needed, and interact with the screen (at waypoint): "Activate Drones".
+Use ARGENT CELL 5.2 and the Health Station if needed, and interact with the screen (at waypoint): "Activate Drones".

 This will cause two pairs of cars (drones) to transport stuff vertically from this area to a platform above: we'll catch a lift.

 Exit the control room and find that there's one pair of drones right in front of you.

 Instead, go around to the opposite side of the column where the second pair of drones is (this is also where the Invulnerability Powerup is).
 Jump onto a drone and go up:  you'll see a platform at the top, with (if you look carefully) a lever.
 Jump to it and actuate the Lever.
 Hitch a ride down with the drone.
-At the bottom, the drone will plug into a socket; when it disengages, you'll see Secret #7, the Classic Map "Doom - Halls of the Damned" in the back of the socket.
+At the bottom, the drone will plug into a socket; when it disengages, you'll see SECRET 5.7, the Classic Map "Doom - Halls of the Damned" in the back of the socket.

 After that, take any drone up to the top and jump up to the highest platform you can.
 You'll see another rotating plug train.
 When it stops you should be able to jump straight onto it.
 When it stops again, follow the plug and some on to a platform on either side.